Thomas J. Jarvis: Career

-In 1865, Jarvis returned home and opened a general store before being named a delegate to the 1865 state constitutional convention.
-In 1867 Jarvis bought entrepreneur William H. Happer's share of his small general store.
-More late, after get a license in June of that year, he abandoned the store and moved to Columbia.
+In 1865, Jarvis returned home and opened a general store with entrepreneur William H. Happer; he was later named a delegate to the state's constitutional convention that year.
+In 1867, Jarvis bought out Happer, but after getting a license to practice law in June of that year, he abandoned the store and moved to Columbia.

 Active in the Democratic Party, Jarvis was elected to the State House in 1868 and served there for four years, two of them (1870–1872) as Speaker of the House.
 In 1872, he was a Democratic elector-at-large on the Horace Greeley ticket.
 Jarvis also married Mary Woodson in December 1874.

 An opponent of federal Reconstruction policy, Jarvis was elected the third lieutenant governor in 1876 on a ticket with Zebulon Vance.
 In 1879, Vance resigned the governorship to serve in the United States Senate, and Jarvis filled the vacant position.
 As governor, he fought against government corruption and attempted to cut taxes, the state's debt, and government control.
 He also completed the sale of various state railways to private companies.
 He established mental health services in Morganton and Goldsboro, managed the establishment of normal schools for teachers in North Carolina and helped develop the State Board of Health.

 He won election in his own right in 1880, defeating Daniel G. Fowle for the Democratic nomination and narrowly winning over Republican challenger Ralph Buxton.
 In office, Jarvis convinced the legislature to authorize construction of the North Carolina Executive Mansion, although it was not completed until 1891.
 He "supported establishing a system of county superintendents of education elected by boards of education, grades of teacher certification, standards of examinations for public school teachers, and lists of recommended textbooks.
 Also, Funds for the mental institutions continued to increase, and the laws of North Carolina were for the first time codified and state insurance laws fully defined.
 Also, was built a governor's mansion".